 Just like it sounds, a bundle is a group of multiple items sold together.
 There are two types of bundles:

 - multiples of different SKUs

 When your product calls for multiples of the same SKU, this is referred to as a multi-pack unit.
 Here’s an example: Let's say that you’re successfully selling one lime green dinosaur pillow in your shop, but you’ve decided that you’d also like to sell three pillows together as a pack.

-First, you would create a separate name and SKU your the shop for your product in your the eCommerce store:
+First, you would create a separate name and SKU for your product in your the eCommerce store: